Anawalt Logo

 • Efficient Use of Space: Growing complementary plants together makes the most of a growing area.
 Vertical growers like corn support climbing plants like beans.

-• Weed Suppression: Ground-cover plants like squash spread out to block sunlight and inhibit weed growth, reducing the need for weeding and mulching.
+• Weed Suppression: Ground-cover plants like squash spread out to block sunlight and inhibit weed growth.

-• Ecosystem Diversity: Companion planting promotes a diverse garden ecosystem, which attracts beneficial insects and pollinators, furthering a garden’s productivity.
+• Ecosystem Diversity: Companion planting promotes a diverse garden ecosystem, which attracts beneficial insects and pollinators.

-• Reduced Plant Diseases: Some plant combinations reduce the incidence of diseases.
+• Reduced Plant Diseases: Some plant combinations lessen the incidence of diseases.
 Growing chives and garlic can deter fungal infections in susceptible plants.

 • Resource Efficiency: Companion planting allows for more efficient water use and reduces the competition for nutrients and sunlight among plants.